Oral Health Information for School Nurses & Teachers

 student who may have a dental problem and need dental care.

 - Report aggregate data only for grades K, 3, and 6 (if 6th grade is screened) to HEALTH.
-All RI school nurse teachers (SNT) should have information on the web link to the RI School Dental Screening Reporting Form.
+All RI school nurses should have information on the web link to the RI School Dental Screening Reporting Form.

 What Teachers Should Do